afsc-assessments/ebswp_2023/doc/EBSpollock.md

 number of parameters while acknowledging that pollock in this age-range are likely to exhibit similar life-history characteristics (i.e., unlikely to change their relative availability to the fishery with age).
-The annual components of fishing mortality result in  57 parameters and the age-time selectivity schedule forms a 10x57 matrix of 570 parameters bringing the total fishing mortality parameters to 627.
-The rationale for including time- varying selectivity has recently been supported as a means to improve retrospective patterns (Szuwalski, Ianelli, and Punt 2017) and as best practice (Martell and Stewart, 2013).
+The annual components of fishing mortality result in  58 parameters and the age-time selectivity schedule forms a 10x58 matrix of 580 parameters bringing the total fishing mortality parameters to 638.
+The rationale for including time- varying selectivity has recently been supported as a means to improve retrospective patterns (Szuwalski et al. 2017) and as best practice (Martell and Stewart, 2013).

 For surveys and indices, the treatment of the catchability coefficient, and